 As some of the original ‘Sprinter’ family DMUs to roll off the production line, the Class 150/2 is a true icon of late British engineering, a unit that was a major step up from the old heritage stock of yesteryear, and still manages to impress commuters and railfans alike, even today.

-Three Challenging career scenarios for the South Wales Coastal: Bristol - Swansea Route
+- 3 challenging career scenarios for the South Wales Coastal: Bristol - Swansea route, also available on Steam